Flutter Linting and Linter Comparison

 If you don’t care about linting and tuning it yourself, the nice part is that a good basic linting setup is a part of Flutter.
 From Flutter version 2.5, and later, you get a good basic rule set enabled by default for new projects.
 It is a good move by the Flutter team to offer this.
 It means that eventually all Flutter projects will use solid linting rules by default.
 Rules that will help improve the quality of produced Flutter apps and packages.
 Since we are now at Flutter 3.3, this goal has already been realized to a large degree.

 What Are the Rule Differences Between All These Packages?

-What are the lint rule differences between all these packages?
+What are the linting rule differences between all these packages?
 That is a very good question.
-I guess I saved the most interesting part for last.
+I guess I saved the most interesting part in this blog for last.
 I was very curious about this as well, so I went through all the lint settings for the following lint packages and setups:

-The “previous” values refer to the number of enabled lint rules in comparison table version 1.4.0 from September 10, 2021, and “used now” to the latest lint rules in comparison table, version 1.5.0 updated November 23, 2021.
+The start point values refer to the number of enabled lint rules in comparison table version 1.4.0 from September 10, 2021, and rules used now in the latest linting rules comparison table, which is version 2.1.0, updated Oct 7, 2022.

 Here is the full comparison in a Google Sheet, enjoy!

 I may have made some mistakes in the review of the settings, if you notice any, please let me know, and I will update it.
 You can find me on Twitter